-- A. The Council on Administrative Policy (CAP) shall consist of the vice presidents, the assistant vice presidents, the deans, the chairpersons of departments, and such non-voting guests as the President may designate.
+- A. The Council on Administrative Policy (CAP) shall consist of the vice presidents, the assistant and associate vice presidents, the full deans, the chairpersons of departments, and such non-voting guests as the president may designate.
 The number of administrators eligible to vote shall not exceed the number of chairpersons of departments.
-The Council on Administrative Policy shall be chaired by the President and shall meet at least once a month or more often, at the call of the President or an individual member. - It shall discuss issues of importance to the college and its educational mission and make recommendations to the President.
-The President shall present to CAP, in timely fashion, any significant plans of the administration in the areas of general Educational Policy, Planning, Priorities, Personnel and Budget for discussion and advice.
-It shall establish, in conformity with the Bylaws of the Board of Trustees and the Governance Plan of Brooklyn College, standards and policies concerning Personnel.
-It furthermore shall serve as a principal means of communication between the President and the operating departments of the college. - B. There shall be a Liaison Committee of CAP consisting of five chairpersons, one from each of the five schools (i.e. Business, Education; Humanities and Social Sciences; Natural and Behavioral Sciences; Visual, Media and Performing Arts), to be elected annually.
+The Council on Administrative Policy shall be chaired by the president and shall meet at least once a month during the academic year or more often, at the call of the president or an individual member. - It shall discuss issues of importance to the college and its educational mission and make recommendations to the president.
+The president shall present to CAP, in timely fashion, any significant plans of the administration in the areas of general educational policy, planning, priorities, personnel and budget for discussion and advice.
+It shall establish, in conformity with the Bylaws of the Board of Trustees and this governance plan, standards and policies concerning personnel.
+It furthermore shall serve as a principal means of communication between the president and the academic departments of the college. - B. There shall be a Liaison Committee of CAP consisting of five department chairpersons, one from each of the five schools (Business; Education; Humanities and Social Sciences; Natural and Behavioral Sciences; Visual, Media and Performing Arts), to be elected annually.
 The Liaison Committee of CAP shall have a chairperson.
 Only department chairpersons shall vote in this election.
-The Liaison Committee shall serve as the chairpersons' advisory group to the President.
-Acting as a conduit of information between the President and the chairpersons, it shall meet regularly with the President and/or the Provost to discuss and consult on issues of importance to the college including but not limited to Policy, Planning, Priorities and Budget, as these issues are being formulated and developed by the Administration.
-It shall help develop, with the President and/or the Provost, the agenda for the CAP meeting. - C. There shall be a secretary of CAP to be elected by the body as a whole from among the chairpersons.
+The Liaison Committee shall serve as the chairpersons' advisory group to the president.
+Acting as a conduit of information between the president and the chairpersons, it shall meet regularly with the president and/or the provost to discuss and consult on issues of importance to the college including but not limited to policy, planning, priorities and budget, as these issues are being formulated and developed by the administration.
+In concert with the president and/or provost, the Liaison Committee shall help develop the agenda for CAP meetings. - C. There shall be a secretary of CAP to be elected by the body as a whole from among the chairpersons.